tuo/tuo.github.io/_posts/2015-01-10-video-merging-with-avfoundation-and-opengl-es-on-ios--optimization-with-instruments.md

 I have done other cleanup also.
 But for other points it listed from instruments, I dont' quite understand how to improve it.
 I help someone could share some experience on it and make it better.

+Beside that, you could use kCVPixelFormatType_420YpCbCr8BiPlanarFullRange over kCVPixelFormatType_32BGRA for better performance, since I dont' have much time for it, I'm just gonna leave it for someone who is interested on this :)